vboyev-MSFT/defender-docs/unified-secops-platform/overview-unified-security.md

 ## Protect assets

-Protect a wide range of assets with the integration of Defender XDR in Microsoft's unified SecOps platform.
+Protect a wide range of assets with the integration of Defender XDR and Microsoft Sentinel in Microsoft's unified SecOps platform.

 |Capability  |Security product  |
 |---------|---------|